THE 2O25 14ER FEST

 Location: Stay the Trail booth in Vendor Village

-Come view a range of 4×4 vehicles from Tomken Machine, Metal Cloak and others!
+Come view a range of 4×4 vehicles presented by The Edge 4×4 and Automotive!
 Bring your own vehicle to this location to add to the display and meet other off-roading enthusiasts.
-You will also have a chance to test your vehicles suspension travel via the Metal Cloak Flex Trailer!
-All makes/models of vehicles welcome.
+You will also have a chance to test your vehicle’s suspension travel via The Edge 4×4 RTI Ramp!
+All makes/models of vehicles are welcome.

 LOCATION: Parking on East Main Street in downtown Buena Vista in front of the Avery Parsons Elementary School (516 E Main St, Buena Vista, CO 81211)